Childcare

 HELP FOR HOUSEHOLDS

-- your child’s second birthday is the term before you want them to start in a childcare setting
+• your child turns nine-months-old the term before you want them to start in a childcare setting

 You will first need to apply online for a childcare account on the HMRC website to get an Eligibility Code to give to your provider.
 You will need to obtain this code the term before your child is due to start in a childcare setting.